whipowill/wow-addon-playerbots/README.md

 # PlayerBot Addon

 In the WoW private server community there was a guy named [ike3](http://ike3.github.io/mangosbot-docs/) who wrote a bot script that would create robot players in the game.
-You could have hundreds of them, and they would run around and fight and do quests and they would even use the Auction House.
-You could party with them, and even better you could bring your alts and play with them too.
+You could have hundreds of them, and they would run around and fight and do quests, you could party w/ them, and even better you could bring your alts and play with them too.

 Efforts are underway to port this bot code to [AzerothCore](http://www.azerothcore.org) via the [PlayerBots](https://github.com/ZhengPeiRu21/mod-playerbots) module.
 This repository is an addon project that will facilitate managing the bots by the player ingame.
 It begins as a fork of ike3's [original](https://github.com/ike3/mangosbot-addon) addon package which he developed for the Mangos project.